ysglh/DeepVideoAnalytics/notebooks/OCR/readme.md

 ## Integration with Deep Video Analytics

 Both CTPN & CRNN have been integrated into [Deep Video Analytics](https://www.deepvideoanalytics.com) and now its possible to run OCR directly on videos/images without having to write any code.
 CTPN and CRNN run as tasks on a celery queue named "qocr".
-Workers consuming qocr need to run on dva_ctpn container image.
+Workers consuming "qocr" need to run on dva_ctpn container image.
 This [OCR docker-compose](https://github.com/AKSHAYUBHAT/DeepVideoAnalytics/blob/master/docker/custom_compose/docker-compose-gpu-ocr.yml) file describes the setup.
 The extracted bounding boxes and text are represented as Regions.
 Further extracted text can be conveniently queried using Postgres full-text search through the User Interface.